danielebedini/danielebedini/README.md

 # Hi there, I'm Daniele 👋
-## I am a Student of Università di Pisa

 I'm currently studying Computer Science and I'm about to start my 3rd and last academic year.